modern-influence-of-ancient-warriors

 Special Air Service (SAS) (United Kingdom)

-The SAS, founded in 1941, has a motto: "Who Dares Wins."
-This captures the spirit of audacity and honor inherent in the warrior code.
+The SAS, founded in 1941, has a motto that captures the spirit of audacity and honor: “Who Dares Wins.”
 Selection for the SAS is extremely demanding, emphasizing mental toughness, self-discipline, and the ability to operate alone or in small teams.
-The regiment's culture prizes humility, loyalty, and discretion—values that align closely with the knightly virtue of modesty.
-The SAS's famous "selection march" over the Brecon Beacons tests not only physical endurance but also the recruit's will to continue, a direct parallel to the Spartan test of endurance.
+The regiment’s culture prizes humility, loyalty, and discretion—values that align closely with the knightly virtue of modesty.
+The famous “selection march” over the Brecon Beacons tests not only physical endurance but also the recruit’s will to continue, a direct parallel to the Spartan test of endurance.
+The SAS also maintains a code of silence regarding operations, a modern echo of the samurai’s discretion about their lord’s affairs.
+The regiment’s ethos is encapsulated in its published values: courage, discipline, respect for others, integrity, loyalty, and selfless commitment—all directly traceable to ancient warrior codes.

 Delta Force (1st Special Forces Operational Detachment-Delta) (United States)